 However for those that are interested there is strong support for a 95/96 A.D. date.
 The most telling of the evidence is internal, taken from the Bible itself.
 Consider

-John is said to banished to the island of Patmos (1:9) where he wrote Revelation.
 It was the emperor Nero that had both Peter and Paul killed.
-If Revelation were written during the reign of Nero, it makes one wonder why he did not put the apostle John to death as well, instead of banishing him to Patmos.
-Apparently banishment rather than execution was more Domitian's style… not Nero’s.
+However, John was banished to the island of Patmos (1:9) where he wrote Revelation.
+If Revelation were written during Nero’s reign, one has to wonder why John was not put to death along with the other apostles instead of being banished.
+Apparently banishment rather than execution was more Domitian's style than Nero’s.

 Paul’s Messages to Ephesus